Skip to Content

 A rock is any two or more minerals bonded together, while a mineral is a naturally occurring inorganic element.
 A crystal refers to the structure of a mineral, and there are many different kinds of crystalline structures.
 A mineral can be part of a rock, and a crystal can be a mineral, but the terms are not synonymous.

-Even though they’re all referring to the same types of inorganic matter, it’s important to know the differences between rocks, minerals, and crystals.
-Read on to learn more about these materials and how their differences pertain to rock and gem collecting.
+Even though they all refer to the same types of inorganic matter, it’s important to know the differences between rocks, minerals, and crystals.
+Read on to learn more about these materials and their rock and gem collecting differences.

-If you are interested in checking out the best books about rockhounding and identifying rocks, minerals, and crystals you can find them by clicking here (Amazon link).
+If you want to check out the best books about rockhounding and identifying rocks, minerals, and crystals, you can find them by clicking here (Amazon link).

 What is a Rock?

-Rocks are one of the major components of the Earth’s outer layer, and eventually, break down to form both sand and soil.
+Rocks are one of the major components of the Earth’s outer layer and, eventually, break down to form sand and soil.
 In the gem and rock world, the people who study rocks specifically follow a path of study called petrology.

 These rocks are formed by the compression of sediment in the Earth’s oceans over several thousands of years.
 A few varieties of common sedimentary rock include limestone, sandstone, and shale.